HackYourFutureBelgium/home/mentors/README.md

 Because you can **make the difference** for our students and graduates, as the ones helping them **find their very first job** in the Belgian IT sector.

 To be a good mentor, you also need guidance, as our students do.
-That's why this Mentors Gudebook is here!
+That's why this Mentors Guidebook is here!
 You can find all infos you'll need to become a great HackYourFuture Mentor \_\_here!

 ## What do we stand for at HackYourFuture?